Tejaswini Prakash

-Tejaswini Prakash is an Indian model and actress who predominantly appears in Kannada and Telugu films.
+Tejaswini Prakash is an Indian model and actress who predominantly appears in Kannada films.
 She is best known for her role with Dr. Vishnuvardhan in Mathad Mathadu Mallige.
 She appeared in the fifth season of the television reality show Big Boss Kannada.

 Career

 Tejaswini made her film debut in 2007 through Masanada Makkalu.
 She appeared in films including Mathad Mathad Mallige, Gaja, Aramane and Goolihatti.

 She also appeared in a few Telugu films including Prathikshnam and Kannulo Nee Rupamey.

 She appeared as a contestant in the fifth Season of Bigg Boss Kannada.